 Article 2 Conditions for awarding degrees

-The conditions for awarding the exam candidate a degree are that the exam candidate:
+The conditions for awarding the student a degree are that the student:

 - a. has achieved the programme's required study results; and - b. is duly registered during the programme and on the date of the final assessment.